icy/docker/btsync/README.md

 `btsync-1.3` is a great software with clean UI and simple idea.

 There are now `btsync-1.4`, `btsync-2.0`.
-They are for professional users who likes a messy `UI` and dummy stupid function.
+They are for professional users who like a messy `UI` and dummy stupid functions.

 We are only novice users.